mediagis/nominatim-docker/4.0/README.md

 Port 8080 is the nominatim HTTP API port and 5432 is the Postgres port, which you may or may not want to expose.

 If you want to check that your data import was successful, you can use the API with the following URL: http://localhost:8080/search.php?q=avenue%20pasteur

-Note: the --rm parameter means the container will be removed after stopping it (causing all imported data to be lost)!

 ## Configuration